Chocolate Zucchini Muffins (with Almond Flour)

 Instructions

-- Preheat the oven to 350°F.
+- Prep: Preheat the oven to 350°F. Grease or line a muffin tin.

-- Add the almond flour, cocoa powder, baking soda, and salt.
+- Add the Dry Ingredients: Add the almond flour, cocoa powder, baking soda, and salt.
 Stir gently until just incorporated.
 Add the zucchini and stir again until just combined.
+Add in the chocolate chips and stir to combine.

-- Fill each section of a 12-section muffin tin with roughly ¼ cup batter, then bake for 15-20 minutes, or until the edges begin to pull away from the sides and a toothpick comes out clean.
+- Bake: Fill each section of a 12-section muffin tin with roughly ¼ cup batter, then bake for 15-20 minutes, or until the edges begin to pull away from the sides and a toothpick comes out clean.

-- Allow to cool in the pan for 5 minutes, then cool the rest on a cooling rack.
+- Cool: Allow to cool in the pan for 5 minutes, then cool the rest on a cooling rack.

 Notes